UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/radar.rst

 .. note::

-   #.
-The Radar sensor can detect objects "through" other objects (walls, etc.).
+   - The Radar sensor can detect objects "through" other objects (walls, etc.).
-   #.
-Objects must have "Actor" enabled to be detected.
+   - Objects must have Physics "Actor" property enabled to be detected.

 .. figure:: /images/Logic/Sensors/logic-sensors-types-radar-radar.png